thifranc/shinken-webui-wiki-up/Installation.md

 $ sudo service shinken restart
 ```

-The configuration file (webui.cfg) is located in the etc/shinken/modules directory and is self explanatory.
+The configuration file (webui2.cfg) is located in the etc/shinken/modules directory and is self explanatory.
 You can look at the [configuration documentation](configuring) for more informations.

 Then, you may want to look how to enable modules like [authentication](ins-authenticating), [preferences](ins-storing), [graphs](ins-graphing) and even [logs&availability](ins-logs).